 With proper care, your down product can–and should–last a lifetime.
-One of the amazing benefits of down is its ability to retain loft and resiliency year after year, even with heavy use.
+One of the benefits of down is its ability to retain loft and resiliency year after year, even with heavy use.
 When synthetic options start to degrade within a couple seasons, your down jacket can last for many years.

 Keeping your down product lofty, comfortable and warm for years requires relatively simple consideration and care.

-Harsh detergents can strip the down of the fat and oil necessary to keep it resilient for years causing it to become brittle so it is critical to use a mild detergent.
-ALLIED has developed a down wash that target the very specific needs in keeping your down products clean.
+Harsh detergents can strip the down of the fat and oil necessary to keep it resilient, causing it to become brittle so it is critical to use a mild detergent.
+ALLIED has developed a down wash that targets the very specific needs for keeping your down products clean.

-To wash your down product, simply follow these easy steps:
+To wash your down product, follow these easy steps:

 That new down jacket has been through a lot and has probably been packed for a while during shipping.
-Putting it through a wash cycle sans detergent and a thorough dry as soon as you get home will help boost it back to maximum loft right away.
+Putting it through a wash cycle without detergent followed by a thorough dry as soon as you get home will help boost it back to maximum loft right away.
+Buy Now